ip-tools/patzilla/README.rst

 Getting started
 ===============

-Getting started with the software or deploying it yourself is quite easy if you are familiar with Python.
-We will only cover development here, see the `install documentation`_ page about how to install, configure and run an instance.
+Getting started with the software or deploying it yourself is quite easy if you are familiar with Python or Docker.
+See the `install documentation`_ page about how to install, configure and run PatZilla.
-The software should work on any other Linux or BSD distribution, but this is beyond the scope of the README.

-It runs on Python 2.7, but is not ready for Python 3.6 yet.
-Contributions are welcome!

 Project information
 ===================

 The source code of »PatZilla IP Navigator« is available under an open source license using the brand name »PatZilla«.

 For further details, please visit:

 - `PatZilla on GitHub <https://github.com/ip-tools/patzilla>`_